iamasink/webpage/content/blog/2024-11-04-1_too-complicated.md

 I don't write much.
 It's complicated.

 This word has lost its meaning now.
 Be specific but simple when writing about your emotions.
-It's easy to hide behind complicated words.
+I find that it's too easy to hide behind complicated words.

 I'm too complicated for myself...
 I wish I'd be simpler.